Star jelly

-Star jelly (also called astromyxin, astral jelly) is a gelatinous substance sometimes found on grass or even on branches of trees.
+Star jelly (also called astromyxin, astral jelly) is a gelatinous substance sometimes found on grass and less commonly on the branches of trees.
 According to folklore, it is deposited on the Earth during meteor showers.
 It is described as a translucent or grayish-white gelatin that tends to evaporate shortly after having "fallen".

-Explanations have ranged from it being the remains of frogs, toads, or worms, to the byproducts of cyanobacteria.
+Explanations have ranged from it being the remains of frogs, toads, or worms, to colonies of cyanobacteria, to being the fruiting bodies of jelly fungi or masses of amoeba called slime molds.
+Nonbiological origins proposed for instances of star jelly have included byproducts from industrial production or waste management.
 Reports of the substance date back to the 14th century and have continued to the present.